A Girsanov-type formula for a class of anticipative transforms of Brownian motion associated with exponential functionals: Preliminaries

-For the modified Bessel functions, refer to, e.g., \cite[Section~5.7]{leb}.
-Notice that, by the nonnegativity of $f$, the conditional expectation on the left-hand side in the above equation is well-defined in view of the conditional monotone convergence theorem, regardless of whether $f(B_{t})$ is integrable or not; this convention will also be applied below.
+Notice that, by the nonnegativity of $f$, the conditional expectation on the left-hand side in the above equation is well-defined in view of the conditional monotone convergence theorem, regardless of whether $f(B_{t})$ is integrable or not; this convention will also be applied later.